chanzuckerberg/edu-design-system/docs/COMPONENTS.md

 4. Begin editing the page, importing any components and recipes required to successfully build the page.
 5. Create relevant stories for all page variants

-Note: pages live in the `.storybook` directory of the project.
+**Note**: pages live in the `.storybook` directory of the project.
 These do not live in `src` since they are not shipped with the EDS library.

 These take on the same structure as the components above: